chrisjsherm/stripe-api-client-typescript/README.md

 3. Push the image to ECR: https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html

-4. Update the image for the web-api service in the `docker-compose.yml` file with the address of the image you pushed to ECR.

-5. From your <u>local machine</u>, copy files to the instance.
+4. From your <u>local machine</u>, copy files to the instance.
 The EC2 IP
    will be in the Outputs tab of your CloudFormation stack in the AWS console.
    The .pem file is the one you needed to create and add to EC2 via the AWS console in the same region as your CloudFormation stack.